dylanfisher/ci19/_agendas/week-8.md

 - While you&rsquo;re meeting with each other, I will be sharing midterm evaluations with each student.

 ### Homework
-- Have a draft of your project design for class on Tuesday.
+- Have a complete draft of your project design for class on Tuesday (in Sketch is fine).
 Project is due on April 5.
 - enjoy spring break!!